aaronsmithtv/Houdini-Docker/README.md

 ## Features

 - Automatically checks for the latest Houdini production build every day at midnight.
+- Pytest workflows check that the online SideFX license server `sesinetd` can be reached from within a container
+- Additional workflow dependencies check that the Hbuild Docker image is functional by running Hython test processes.
 - Builds a Docker image with the latest Houdini build.
 - Pushes the new image to Docker Hub with the build tag and as the latest image.